Natural Gas vs. Propane Fireplaces

 Natural Gas Fireplaces

-Many homes already use natural gas, so this is a logical option if you currently have a gas main you could run an extra line from.
+Many homes already use natural gas, so this is a logical option if you currently have a gas main that you could run an extra line from.
 A new line is usually fairly easy to install and is a cost effective solution.
-Using natural gas is safe and clean, emitting very few toxic byproducts in the burning process, and because natural gas is so light, it will dissipate quickly instead of pooling in your home or on your patio should a leak occur.
+Using natural gas is safe and clean, emitting very few toxic byproducts in the burning process.
+Natural gas is so light, it will dissipate quickly instead of pooling in your home or on your patio should a leak occur.
 Additionally, since natural gas is provided by your city via an existing line, you'll never find yourself without fuel for your gas fireplace just because your tank's run empty.